Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Conclusions

 \section{Conclusions}

-In summary, we have carried out an in-depth study of the structural and electronic properties of the BFN ceramics which show high dielectric constant.
-Combined XRD, NPD and EXAFS studies put to rest the existing discrepancies related to the structural details of the BFN ceramics.
+In summary, we have carried out an in-depth study of the structural and electronic properties of the BFN ceramics.
+Combined XRD, NPD and EXAFS studies put to rest the existing discrepancies related to the structural details of this material.
 The study reveals a cubic $Pm\bar{3}m$ structure ($a = 4.0556$ {\AA} at 300 K) with the chemical formula corresponding to the perovskite {\bfn}.

 More importantly, the presented analysis of the available structural reports highlights subtleties in structural characterization of complex perovskites with high pseudosymmetry.
-In such cases, it may be particularly challenging to correctly characterize the structural symmetry and, therefore, complementary viewpoints should be employed.
+In such cases, it may be particularly challenging to correctly characterize the structural symmetry and, therefore, complementary techniques should be employed.
 Combined XRD and NPD measurements together with a careful analysis of the data provide such a framework.

-Regarding the electronic properties, a good agreement is found between XPS, XAS and DFT studies.
+Regarding the electronic properties, a good agreement is found between XAS and DFT studies.
 The formal valency of B-site transition metals Fe and Nb is found to be +3 and +5, respectively.
-Consequently, the Fe-3$d$ is half-filled with spin up electron while the Nb-4$d$ states are unfilled, leading to a net spin moment of 5 $\mu_{\rm B}$ on each Fe atom.
+Consequently, the Fe-3$d$ is half-filled with spin up electrons while the Nb-4$d$ states are unfilled, leading to a net spin moment of 5 $\mu_{\rm B}$ on each Fe atom.
 The ground state is insulating.
 The gap is estimated from the diffuse reflectance measurement in the UV-Vis-NIR range and the estimated gap of approximately 2.0 eV is consistent with the sample color.

-From a theoretical standpoint, DFT calculations for the $Fm\bar{3}m$ structure (considering a $2 \times 2 \times 2$ supercell) within GGA provides a good qualitative and quantitative description of the electronic properties.
+From a theoretical standpoint, DFT calculations for an $Fm\bar{3}m$ structure model (considering a $2 \times 2 \times 2$ supercell) within GGA provides a good qualitative and quantitative description of the electronic properties.
 A rather large value of $U_{\rm eff} \sim 6$ eV is needed to account for the correlation effects.
-However, it turns out that the nature of bandgap is inconsistent with the experimental results and larger supercells must be considered to account for the ``disordered" B-site occupation and/or distortion in the BO$_6$ octahedra.
+However, it turns out that the nature of bandgap is inconsistent with the experimental results and larger supercells must be considered to account for the random B-site occupation and/or distortion in the BO$_6$ octahedra.

+\textit{Note added: During the preparation of the manuscript, we became aware of a recent study which also reported a cubic $Pm\bar{3}m$ structure using high resolution synchrotron X-ray powder diffraction (SXRPD) measurement. \cite{Kumar2021}}